 One of the primary advantages of moving from the data center to the cloud is the speed and flexibility to make changes to your infrastructure.
 As anyone who has managed infrastructure at scale can tell you, however, this flexibility means you often end up keeping one eye on your bill at all times.

 As public cloud vendors evolve, the increasing complexity of the ecosystem makes managing your spending incredibly difficult.
-We regularly see customers services deployed in dozens of regions and hundreds of accounts, across multiple vendors with multiple layers of custom pricing agreements.
+We regularly see customer services deployed in dozens of regions and hundreds of accounts, across multiple vendors with multiple layers of custom pricing agreements.

 With our Anomaly Detection service, we'll let you know if we see something unusual.
 Paired with our Budgets & Forecasting service, you can be confident that if something has changed in your cloud infrastructure, you'll be the first to know about it.